-Education in Malaysia is of a high standard and expat parents should not struggle to find a school for their child.
-That said, due to the language barrier in Malay-, Tamil- and Chinese-speaking public schools, many expats prefer to place their children in English-speaking international schools.
+Education in Malaysia is of a high standard and expat parents will have little trouble finding a school for their child.
+That said, due to the language barrier in the country, and in the largely Malay-speaking public schools, many expats prefer to place their children in English-speaking international schools.

 Public schools in Malaysia

 Private schools in Malaysia

-Most expat children settle into private schools quite easily as they are less likely to struggle with the culture shock that they may experience at a public school.
-The teachers are also usually well trained and have ample experience in communicating effectively and handling students from different cultures and backgrounds.
+Expat children at private schools are less likely to struggle with the culture shock that they may experience at a public school.
+The teachers are also usually well trained and have experience in communicating effectively and handling students from different cultures and backgrounds.

 International schools in Malaysia

 Expats who wish to have their children educated in the curriculum of their home country or a country other than Malaysia should consider an international school.

 Most international schools in Malaysia are based in Kuala Lumpur.
-These schools usually maintain the culture, primary teaching language and teaching methodologies and curriculum of their country of origin.
-The most prominent schools in Kuala Lumpur adhere to the English National Curriculum, including the Cambridge IGCSE and A-Levels, is most commonly offered, with many schools also offering the International Baccalaureate programme.
+These schools usually maintain the culture, language, teaching methodologies and curriculum of their country of origin.
+The English National Curriculum, including the Cambridge IGCSE and A-Levels, is most commonly offered, with many schools also offering the International Baccalaureate programme.